hexensemble/axum-rest-api/README.md

 **Features:**

 - SQLite database
+- SQLx for database integration
+- Fully managed migrations
 - Fetch all users or a single user by ID
 - Add new users via POST requests
 - Delete users via DELETE requests
-- Built with SQLx for database integration
-- Fully managed migrations

 Easily interact with the API using cURL or a browser.